Refunds / Withdrawals / Leaves of Absence

 Housing Refund Policy

-Students who live in Museum School housing, and who formally withdraw or take a leave of absence from the School, will receive a prorated refund based upon the length of occupancy only if a replacement lessee can be found and other financial obligationsto the School have been settled.
-The housing deposit of $450 is nonrefundable once the offer of housing has been made by the School.
-Students living in Museum School housing who leave the residence hall without formally withdrawing or taking a leave of absence from the School are also responsible for the full room charges for the entire lease year unless and only if, a replacement can be found.
+Students who live in Museum School housing and leave within the first week of school (before studio add/drop ends) will receive a prorated refund based upon the length of occupancy.
+If a student has to leave during the semester due to personal injury or sickness, and a successful insurance claim is filed, the charge will be covered 100%, or 60% if for a mental health condition.
+An insurance claim requires acceptable documentation from the medical provider at the time of withdrawal.
+The housing deposit of $300 is nonrefundable once the offer of housing has been made by the School and the deposit received.
+Students living in Museum School housing who leave the residence hall without formally withdrawing or taking a leave of absence from the School are also responsible for the full room charges for the entire year.
 Contact the Assistant Director of Residence Life

 Issuing of Refunds

 A refund, when due, will be made payable to the student and mailed to the student's billing address unless the School is instructed otherwise in writing.
 When the deposit of a Federal Parent Plus Loan results in a credit balance the refund will be made payable to the parent and mailed to the student's billing address.
 The refund process takes 1014 days after the end of drop/add period.

 Refunds due to Credit Balance

 Refunds due to overpayment by loans and/or scholarships will not be issued until after the drop/add period.
 Enrollment must be verified and the School must receive all loan funds and scholarship payments.
 This is approximately five weeks into the semester.
 Students are advised to plan accordingly for all expenses.

 Refunds due to withdrawal will be issued approximately two weeks after the student's withdrawal/leave of absence form is completed and the student is withdrawn from all classes.